otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 * Starting the DAKE
 * Receiving a DAKE-1 message
 * Receiving a DAKE-2 message
-* Receibing a DAKE-3 message
+* Receiving a DAKE-3 message

 **Starting the DAKE**